 There are many ways to lead in Jewish organizations, from donating time and talent, to active participation.
 Some will take the ultimate plunge and choose to work professionally for a Jewish organization.
-In this session, we will focus both on the types of opportunities available, and the ways to build on your network and use modern technology so that you may contribute your time and talent.
+In this session, we focused both on the types of opportunities available, and the ways to build on your network and use modern technology so that you may contribute your time and talent.

 Gali Cooks is the founding president and chief executive officer of Leading Edge, an organization formed to influence, inspire, and enable dramatic change in attracting, developing, and retaining top talent for Jewish organizations.
 To Leading Edge, Gali brings extensive professional experience in the nonprofit, public, and private sectors.